 Overall I’m fairly happy with these monsters.
 I think that the clear base instead of the large black plastic one is probably the biggest element in improving the aesthetics, but with clear bases, you definitely can’t paint afterbasing, so getting that done now was key.

-It also didn’t really seem fair to hair the monsters in full technicolour whilst the investigators shuffled around in plain grey plastic, so I painted them too.
+It also didn’t really seem fair to have the monsters in full technicolour whilst the investigators shuffled around in plain grey plastic, so I painted them too.
 There are colour pictures of the investigators on their character cards, along with various examples on the internet, so I didn’t need to put too much creative thought into these.

 The hardest bit about the investigators was the bases.
 Whereas the monsters come with a peg that works well for attaching them to a base, the investigators are cast as a single piece with their base.
 I suspect that I could probably remove them from the bases without damaging the legs/feet in most cases, but re-attaching them to a clear base might well prove tricky.